 Problems of shared or Plesk Hosting

 These two programs have significantly reduced the technical barriers to entry into the web hosting and dedicated servers game.
-So low in fact that we believe they largely responsible for a lot of bad web hosting experiences inflicted upon the poor website and application developers whose clients end up using them.
+So low in fact that we believe they are largely responsible for a lot of bad web hosting experiences inflicted upon the poor website and application developers whose clients end up using them.
 To be fair, Plesk perhaps doesn’t do quite such a bad job as CPanel.

 EASE OF USE